bootstrap-vue/bootstrap-vue/docs/markdown/reference/router-links/README.md

 Configure the active CSS class applied when the link is active with exact match.
 Note the default value can also be configured globally via the `linkExactActiveClass` router constructor option.

+## Nuxt.js specific `nuxt-link` props
+When Bootstrap-Vue detects that your app is running under [Nuxt](https://nuxtjs.org), it will render a [`<nuxt-link>`](https://nuxtjs.org/api/components-nuxt-link) sub component instead of a `<router-link>`.
+`<nuxt-link>` supports all of the above router-link props, plus the following additional Nuxt specific props.

+### `no-prefetch`

+- type: `boolean`
+- default: `false`
+- availablity: Nuxt 2.4.0+

+To improve the responsiveness of your Nuxt.js applications, when the link will be displayed within the viewport, Nuxt.js will automatically prefetch the code splitted page.
+Setting `no-prefetch` will disabled this feature for the specific link.